Phyllo cabbage pie is a wonderful, cheap, easy-to-make vegetable dish that will change your opinion about cabbage forever.

 10-inch pie pan

-Simple cabbage pie recipe – step-by-step instructions
+Phyllo cabbage pie recipe – step-by-step instructions

-Step 1: Preheat the oven to 425F/180C.
+STEP 1: Preheat the oven to 425F/180C.

-Step 2: Prepare the filling:
+STEP 2: Prepare the filling:

-Step 6: Place it in the oven and bake for about 35 minutes at 425F/180C.
+STEP 6: Place it in the oven and bake for about 35 minutes at 425F/180C.

 Lastly, 10 minutes before it’s baked, take the pie out of the oven.
 Pour a glass of salty hot milk mixed with water (2 milk: 1 water) into the pie.

-I know, you can’t imagine how cabbage and milk could go together.
+You can’t imagine how cabbage and milk could go together.

-But the milk won’t be visible for long, after a few minutes, the dough will completely absorb it.
+But the milk won’t be visible for long; after a few minutes, the dough will completely absorb it.
 That will give the pie a creamier taste and just the right amount of moisture.
 Bake until golden brown.

 Recipe tips

-🥘 Cabbage pie is a perfect addition to the traditional, slow-cooked beef goulash.
+Cabbage pie is a perfect addition to the traditional, slow-cooked beef goulash.

 Storage and reheating

-🍕 Cabbage pie can be stored in the fridge in an airtight container for up to 3-4 days.
+Cabbage pie can be stored in the fridge in an airtight container for up to 3-4 days.
 It tastes even better when served cold!
 If you still prefer to serve it warm, simply reheat it in the oven or microwave.

 What’s the difference between puff pastry and phyllo?